Uncovered: The 2022 U.S. Mid Term Fiasco

 The investigation is partly a reflection of how certain voting blunders on Election Day are increasingly falling on Republican voters, who have been discouraged by Trump and his allies from using mailed ballots or early in-person voting.
 However, this is not the same issue that Texas faced during its March primary.

-More in Lounge
+More in Business Lounge

 -